Problems we are facing

 How do I join?

 Give up plastic for one month!
 It’s easy!

-Rule n°1 Follow the 5 R’s: Respect, Refuse, Reduce, Reuse, Recycle.
+Rule 1 Follow the 5 R’s: Respect, Refuse, Reduce, Reuse, Recycle.

-Rule n°2 Keep your plastic waste in a specific bin and quantify your consumption week after week!
+Rule 2 Keep your plastic waste in a separate bin and count what you use week after week!

-Rule n°3 Share your efforts on our Facebook page!
+Rule 3 Share your stories on our PFC Facebook page!

 Take up the Challenge!

-Organize a challenge at home, at school, at work… Challenge your friends, your colleagues, your family, your neighbors…
+Organize a plastic free challenge at home, school, work… Challenge your friends, colleagues, family, neighbours… Let’s do this together!